adam-peter/wesock/README.md

 ![WeSock](wesock.png)

 [https://wesock.vercel.app/](https://wesock.vercel.app/)
-NOTE ABOUT ONLINE DEPLOYMENT: The database is currently hosted in a free-tier Neon serverless project.
-This project turns off after a while of no usage.
-This means when running the app initially, you have to wait around 5sec for the database to load (turns off after couple of hours of no usage).
+NOTE ABOUT ONLINE DEPLOYMENT: The backend is currently hosted in a free-tier Render serverless project.
+This project turns off with inactivity.
+This means when running the app initially, you have to wait around 5sec for the backend to load.

 WeSock is a FOSS real-time chat application built to be accessible and freely usable for everyone.
 It is built with a modern TypeScript stack, utilizing scalable WebSocket patterns, strict type safety, and a clean monorepo architecture.